 Early commercial dispute resolution may preserve an important business relationship that has commercial benefits to both parties.
 Disputes in life occur between family, friends and associates that have the potential to ruin relationships.
 A business dispute with a landlord, bank, supplier, employee, or business partner does not need to end the business relationship.
 If it is serious, however, early intervention or action with the assistance of a commercially minded lawyer may resolve the dispute without ending the relationship.

-We have considerable experience in resolving legal disputes by a negotiated settlement at mediation or some other alternative dispute resolution process.
-In 2016, Bill Morgan was involved in 12 disputes between franchisees and franchisors that proceeded to mediation.
+We have considerable experience in resolving legal dispute by a negotiated settlement at mediation or some other alternative dispute resolution process.
+Since 2016, Bill Morgan has been involved in over 60 disputes between franchisees and franchisors that proceeded to mediation.

 Often legal proceedings cannot be avoided.
 If you are sued despite your best efforts to resolve the dispute, we ensure that our strategic conduct of your defence maximises your prospects of successfully defending the other party’s claim and avoiding an adverse judgment.